Commerce

 Potential is realized through effectiveness of transformation of state, and driven by advancements in technology.
 Knowing where resources are located and how to use them is driven by knowledge.

-What makes modern economies powerful is not that individuals have become smarter than historical figures like Adam Smith or Isaac Newton, but rather that we've developed systems for dividing knowledge among different people and then recombining it when needed.
-This "division of knowledge" allows societies to use much more knowledge than any single person could possess.
+What makes modern economies powerful is not that individuals have become smarter than historical figures like Adam Smith, but rather that we've developed systems for dividing knowledge among different people and then recombining it when needed.